traefik/traefik/docs/content/reference/static-configuration/env-ref.md

 `TRAEFIK_TRACING_JAEGER_TRACECONTEXTHEADERNAME`:
 Set the header to use for the trace-id.
 (Default: ```uber-trace-id```)

-`TRAEFIK_TRACING_JAEGER_USER`:
-User for basic http authentication when sending spans to jaeger-collector.

 `TRAEFIK_TRACING_SERVICENAME`:
 Set the name for this service.
 (Default: ```traefik```)